The WAMSS Committee Structure

 Rural Clinical School Rep

 The RCS Rep represents all students placed at RCS (WA) sites.
 In conjunction with their Notre Dame counterpart, the RCS rep meets with the relevant School staff on educational issues, and represents the view of this student body to WAMSS.

-Med camp is back this year for WAMSS’s associate members, brought to you by your med camp reps.
-If you have any questions about the camp or you want to get involved; send an email to your med camp reps
+MD2 Orientation reps are responsible for organising a range of welcome events for incoming MD2 students including med camp.
+If you have any questions about the camp or you want to get involved; send an email to your MD2 orientation reps.

 Med Dinner Representatives